MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/lsa-and-uefi-file-signing.md

 > [!IMPORTANT]
-> Please note the following:

-> * File signing requires an extended validation (EV) code signing certificate.
-For more information about code signing certificates, see [Get a code signing certificate](get-a-code-signing-certificate.md).
+> * File signing requires an extended validation (EV) code signing certificate. see [Get a code signing certificate](get-a-code-signing-certificate.md) for more information.

 > * All LSA and UEFI submissions must be a single, signed CAB library file, and contain all files required for signing.
 >   * This file should contain no folders and only the binaries or .efi files to be signed.